 An in-depth analysis of quality management.
 Emphasis is given to Six Sigma as a management strategy that maximizes customer satisfaction and minimizes the defects that create customer dissatisfaction through a five-step improvement process.
-Students will get experience in constructing and using the basic analytic and measurement tools of six sigma which includes flow diagrams, Pareto charts, and cause-effect diagrams.
-Prerequisite: MGMT 355 Quality Management System
+Students will get experience in constructing and using the basic analytic and measurement tools of six sigma which include flow diagrams, Pareto charts, and cause-effect diagrams.